 Dan Ariely says free is a powerful emotional trigger, but at its core, it’s just another price – the price of zero dollars.

 However, the difference between $0 and even just $0.01 is huge.
 When Dan did a study offering people to buy a Lindt truffle for $0.26 or a Hershey’s kiss for $0.01, the groups were split evenly (40% for each of the chocolates, with 20% of people buying nothing).
 But when they reduced both prices by one cent, making the cost of the truffle $0.25, but the cost of the Hershey’s kisses $0.00 (=free), 90% decided to go for the Hershey’s kisses, even though the difference in price was the same.

 This has to do with our incredibly strong tendency to avoid losses wherever possible.
 If we buy something and it’s bad, we lose money.
-But if we get something for free, the potential downside is zero, but it still might be good for us, so we value free items disproportionately high.
+But if we get something for free, the potential downside is zero.
+It still might be good for us, though, so we value free items much more highly than we should.